ruolinchen/shannongang.24/index.md

 Hi Shannon!

 Sorry this website is a bit bland (at least for my tastes) but I thought of this idea too last minute to make it more pretty...but I tried my best!
+I literally had to read through and expermiment with so many different options of setting up a website before settling on this one (aka what I was "busy" with earlier this week LOL)

 Love,
 Your #1 fan 💜

 Text can be **bold**, _italic_, or ~~strikethrough~~.